Grand Turk Kayaking

 On Grand Turk, plastic sit-on-top ocean kayak are the common vessel choice due to their ease of use.
-It doesn’t take much practice to learn basic paddling skills, and most will cruising within a few minutes.
+It doesn’t take much practice to learn basic paddling skills, and most will be cruising within a few minutes.

-The best wetlands and wildlife sightings are found in the beautiful, remote, and difficult-to-access 83 acre (74 hectare) South Creek National Park, found between Matersons Point and Hawkes Nest.
-Unfortunately, currently no businesses offer tours at this site.
+The best wetlands and wildlife sightings are found in the beautiful, remote, and difficult-to-access 83-acre (74-hectare) South Creek National Park, found between Matersons Point and Hawkes Nest.
+Unfortunately, no businesses currently offer tours at this site.

-As part of a guided eco-tour, there’s very little to for you to worry about.
+As part of a guided eco-tour, there’s very little for you to worry about.
 Transport, equipment fitting, and basic instruction is included, so simply enjoy the experience.
 Guides are also able to help identify wildlife.

 Along with fish, it’s common to spot barracudas and stingrays in the water.
-Bird watching is also decent, with ospreys, brown pelicans, sanderlings, stilts, green herons and cattle egrets being regular sights.
+Bird watching is also decent, with ospreys, brown pelicans, sanderlings, stilts, green herons, and cattle egrets being regular sights.

 Designed to accommodate everyone, this excursion is neither strenuous nor long distance.
-Due to the island of Grand Turk's very small size, it's impossible to get a sense of immersion when paddling through the wetlands due to the surrounding buildings, boats and the occasional piece of junk machinery.
+Due to the island of Grand Turk's very small size, it's impossible to get a sense of immersion when paddling through the wetlands due to the surrounding buildings, boats, and the occasional piece of junk machinery.
 However, there are some nice views on this trip and it's possible to see some wildlife.

 For guests staying overnight on Grand Turk, complimentary kayak use from your accommodation or rental from one of the Cockburn Town dive shops is another option.
 When there's no ocean swell, kayaking off Cockburn Town Beach, Governor's Beach and Pillory Beach is an excellent way to see the town from the water.

-The ocean off the west coast of Grand Turk often offers excellent visibility, and you’ll see reefs and coral on the bottom below, many of which make for great snorkelling sites (and excellent diving further out on the wall).
+The ocean off the west coast of Grand Turk often offers excellent visibility, and you’ll see reefs and coral on the bottom below, many of which make for great snorkeling sites (and excellent diving further out on the wall).